 Pay does seem to be a major motivator for todays young medics, but not in the way I originally thought.
 It’s not so much the amount but the fact that there are no differential pay recognition for those who work the hardest, and at the most socially disruptive times of the week.
 Why would you do our job for the same pay as your friend who only works every 10th weekend (whilst you do every 2nd).
 It’s not the absolute amount, rather its the fact that it does not matter which speciality you train in, and indeed practice as a consultant in, the pay and financial reward is the same.
 So how we find a way of valuing the extra effort and disruption that a trainee embarking on a career in EM takes on?
 I’m not sure that I can think of many that are not financially orientated.
 Perhaps time off?
 More holidays so that we can retain some of our excellent oversees trainees who struggle to find time on busy rotas to travel home to see their families?
 Ideas please.

 But is this not the case with many there specialities?
 Are there others where personal sacrifice is required as a junior in order to get to the top?
 Of courses there are.
 Plastic surgery is a good example where competition is fierce and additional effort is expected with a long and challenging training program…but the rewards at the end are potentially enormous.
-Not so in EM, there is little or no private practice to rival that of the plastic surgeons nor the prospect of leisurely on calls as a consultant as increasingly EM consultants are moving towards the very same 24-hour rotas that is putting off the juniors.
+Not so much for plastic surgery Chicago clinics, there is little or no private practice to rival that of the plastic surgeons nor the prospect of leisurely on calls as a consultant as increasingly EM consultants are moving towards the very same 24-hour rotas that is putting off the juniors.

 We are already in a staffing crisis in EM.
 Consultant posts remain unfilled, Middle grade rotas have been decimated in many departments and trainees in our early training programs are leaving EM for the less onerous and disruptive specialities such as anaesthetics.